Guided Fly Fishing Taranaki provides professional expert guided fly fishing services in the

 You will need to provide the following equipment

-* Waders early and late season (October and April)
+* Waders early and late season (October and April).
+Limited sizes are available

 * Recommended clothing: merino/polypropelene thermals as a base layer, quick dry shorts or long pants, quick dry shirt and fleece jumper, waterproof shell jacket.
 All these items of clothing are recommended to carry on a day's fishing as Taranaki's weather can be very changeable.